csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 browser will _not_ (I know, I know…) revalidate with the server, but the moment that ten minutes passes, it’s back to the server we go.
-If the server has nothing new for us, it responds with a `304` and the new `Cache-Control` headers are applied to the cached file—our ten minutes starts again.
+If the server has nothing new for us, it responds with a `304` and the new `Cache-Control` headers are applied to the cached file — our ten minutes starts again.
 If, after ten minutes, there is a newer file on the server, we get a `200` response and its body, and the local cache gets updated.